Disha2022/Interactive_Front_End_Project/README.md

 # MyFoodPlace

 ##purpose
-provide a website that displays a list of nearby restaurant for a given location and its weather conditions.
+Provide a website that displays a list of nearby restaurant for a given location and its weather conditions.

-# technologys used
+## technologys used
-*html
+*HTML
 *css
 *tailwind
 *jquerry